[updated content & spreadsheet] April, 2019.

 Total Search Volume - The total monthly search volume for your selected terms.

 Est. CTR - What percent of searchers will click through to your website.
 If you ranked #1 for all of your selected keywords then you can assume roughly 20-30% CTR.
+The more keywords you have the lower your avg.
+CTR will be.
+Unless you know what you're doing, I recommend leaving it at 5%.

 Est. Website Conv.
 Rate - The percent of visitors to your website that become a lead.
 If you're currently tracking this, then you'll be able to add your numbers here.
+Since we normally focus on MOFU (buyer intent) keywords for this sheet, the default is 20%.
+Or "1 in 5 consumers who come to your website after searching for your services will become a lead."

 Lead Value - This is how much a lead is worth to you.
 To figure out this number, use this tool.